stelzinga/MF/Management_Framework.md

 One aspect of Supervision is independence of Supervision.
 Managers define Objectives, Sub-Goals, Goals and Strategies and these include Benchmarks and by measuring what they have defined themselves they may have a conflict of interest.
 One way around this is the use of Audit as a form of Control (as Audits are independent).
 The other measure against such conflicts of interest is independent oversight from other managers e.g., a company's Management is overseen by the board, which is overseen by the Shareholders.

 ### Reports
+A Report aims at informing an *receiver* of *content* (facts, opinions or alerts) for a given *scope* (Venture, Activity, ...) by a*reported* (Staff, Manager, Business Function) for a specific *purpose*.

+Receiver
+The Receiver can be one or more persons and can be a Manager, Staff, Supplier, Project Team, Stakeholder, etc.

+Content
-A Report aims at informing someone (the Receiver) of facts, opinions or alerts (the Content) by someone (the Reporter) for a specific reason (the Purpose).
-The Receiver can be one or more persons and can be a Manager, Staff, Supplier, Project Team, Stakeholder, etc. The content of a Report is mostly in written form (mail, memo, but could also be through a presentation either orally and/or with a deck, or even more formally through a booklet like Financial Statements.
+The content of a Report is mostly in written form (mail, memo, but could also be through a presentation either orally and/or with a deck, or even more formally through a booklet like Financial Statements.
+Content can be one offs, or continuous (like an online dashboard).
+Content should have a strong focus on the Benchmarks established in Planning.
+It can, and often will, provide context around the numbers presented including historic levels of the Benchmarks, exceptions etc.

+Scope
+The scope of what a report covers is as per discussed under Benchmark Scope in Planning earlier in this note.
+This aspect of Reports is important in the context of Management Levels.
+The level of detail reported to Line Management is not the same as the level of details reported to Middle Management etc.

+Reporter
 The Reporter is the person(s) disclosing the Report and can be a Manager (to his/her Manager), a Staff (to his/her Manager), the board (to Shareholders) etc. The Reporter often, but not always, prepares the Content.

+Purpose
-The Purpose of a Report depends on the target audience of the Report:
+The Purpose of a Report depends on the target audience of the Report, for example:

-#### Management Report
-A Report for a Manager provided by a Staff, a Group or Business Function or another Manager!
-The Purpose is for a Manager to oversee Results from the Processes that were delegated (Routines and Projects) and adjust where necessary i.e., the focus is performance.
-In addition, this report is used to report on concerns coming from the Environment (Market Intel).
+- Management Report: A Report for a Manager provided by a Staff, a Group or Business Function or another Manager!
+The Purpose is for a Manager to oversee Results from the Processes that were delegated (Routines and Projects) and adjust where necessary.
+In addition, such a Report is used to report on concerns coming from the Environment (Market Intel).

-#### Staff Report
-A Report for Staff or a Group.
+- Staff Report: a Report for Staff or a Group.
 The purpose of such Report is to inform Staff how they are performing on their (joint) Job Description.

-#### Marketing Report
-This is a Report tailored to the Strengths of the Venture and can be used for Clients, or more generally any Stakeholder.
+ - Marketing Report: a Report tailored to the Strengths of the Venture and can be used for Clients, or more generally any Stakeholder.

 ### Monitoring
 The content of Report can lead to a cycle of feedback and follow-up.
 Feedback comes in the form of suggestions for improvements.
 These suggestions are translated into actions and these need to be planned and monitored.
 Planning is done in the Planning cycle of Management, or within Operations if the action is to improve Run or Change.
 In all cases, it is important that any action determined within a Supervisory Process is closed timely.